Vocal Cord Paralysis

 Vocal Cord Injection

 Injectable fillers add bulk to vocal cords that have lost muscle tone or cannot close well due to vocal cord paralysis.
 The filler is injected through a tiny needle into the area near one or both vocal cords.
 The injection helps the vocal cords close better, creating a stronger voice.
-This procedure can be done in an operating room or during an office visit, depending on the type of material used and your preference.
-The results from the injection can last anywhere from two to three months to years, again depending on the type of material used.
+This procedure can be done in an operating room or during an outpatient clinic visit, depending on the type of material used and your preference.
+The results from the injection can last anywhere from two to three months to about a year, again depending on the type of material used.
 Sometimes repeat injections or another type of procedure are needed.

 Thyroplasty